devonboyer/DBMessagingKit/README.md

 - Implement the required and optional methods in the DBMessagingCollectionViewDataSource protocol.
 - Implement the optional methods in the DBMessagingCollectionViewDelegateFlowLayout protocol.

-#####Message Input View#####
-- You must register a message input view with the DBMessagingViewController that conforms to DBMessageInputUtility
-- You may use the provided DBMessageInputView that is modelled after iMessage.

 #####Message Bubbles#####
 - For complex message bubble layouts (such as Facebook Messenger) you can use a DBMessageBubbleController to figure out for you which message bubble should be displayed for a given message.
 - Message bubbles can be created by passing "template" images to an instance of DBMessageBubbleController.